awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-overall-api-volume.md

 **Observed IP addresses**
 Initially displays the list of IP addresses used to issue API calls\.
 You can expand each IP address to display the list of API calls that were issued from that IP address\.
 The API calls are grouped by the services that called them\.
+For S3 buckets, the service is always Amazon S3\.
 If Detective cannot determine the service that issued a call, the call is listed under **Unknown service**\.
 You can then expand each API call to display the list of callers from that IP address\.
 Depending on the profile, the caller might be a user, role, role session, or AKID\.

 ![\[View of the Observed IP addresses tab of the Overall API call volume panel, with an entry expanded to show the hierarchy of IP address, API calls, and AKIDs.
 API calls are grouped by service.\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_api_ipaddress.png)

 **API method by service**
 Initially displays the list of API calls that were issued\.
 The API calls are grouped by the services that issued the calls\.
+For S3 buckets, the service is always Amazon S3\.
 If Detective cannot determine the service that issued a call, the call is listed under **Unknown service**\.
 You can expand each API method to display the list of IP addresses from which the calls were issued\.
 You can then expand each IP address to display the list of AKIDs that issued that API call from that IP address\.